Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Here’s Why

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) fell 25% during mid-day trading on Tuesday .
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report)’s stock price was down 25% on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-217,000 shares were traded during trading, a decline of 77% from the average session volume of 950,316 shares.
+Approximately 217,000 shares changed hands during mid-day trading, a decline of 77% from the average daily volume of 950,316 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.